dajimenezriv-fullstackopen/full_stack_open_2021_part3/README.md

 PORT=3001
 ```

-Then, in the root of the folder:
+Open the console in the root of the folder:

 ```console
 # development mode